Introduction

 Negatron Cloak into

-Abyssal Scepter to finish off my magic resistance and increase my damage output from AP and by lowering enemy magic resistance.
+Abyssal Mask to finish off my magic resistance and increase my damage output from AP and by lowering enemy magic resistance.
 Now, if the enemy team doesn't have any real heavy hitting magic users but a dangerous physical carry, replace

-Abyssal Scepter with
+Abyssal Mask with

 Thornmail and instead of